Tokyo Olympics seem sure to happen - but in 2021, not 2020 - WHIZ News

 TOKYO (AP) — The Tokyo Olympics are going to happen — but almost surely in 2021 rather than in four months as planned.

-This became clear after the IOC on Sunday announced it was considering a postponement.
-Major Olympic nations like Canada and Australia have added pressure by saying they will not go if the games are staged this year.
+This became clear after the IOC on Sunday announced it was considering a postponement and would make a final decision within four weeks.
+Major Olympic nations like Canada and Australia have added pressure by saying they will not send teams if the games are staged this year.

-International Olympic Committee President Thomas Bach sent a letter to athletes explaining the decision and why it might take so long, while also acknowledging the extended timeline might not be popular.
+International Olympic Committee President Thomas Bach sent a letter to athletes explaining the decision, while also acknowledging the extended timeline might not be popular.

 “I know that this unprecedented situation leaves many of your questions open,” he wrote.
 “I also know that this rational approach may not be in line with the emotions many of you have to go through.”

-The IOC’s move seemed inevitable for a week with pressure mounting from all quarters — athletes, sponsors, broadcasters and more than 200 national Olympic committees, and international sports federations.
+The IOC’s move seemed inevitable for weeks with pressure mounting from all quarters — athletes, sponsors, broadcasters and more than 200 national Olympic committees, and international sports federations.

-Shortly after Bach’s statement, the Canadian Olympic Committee said it won’t send teams to the Olympics unless the games are postponed by a year.
+Shortly after Bach’s statement, the Canadian Olympic Committee said it would not send athletes to the Olympics unless the games are postponed by a year.
 Australia issued a statement saying it was advising its athletes to prepare for an Olympics in 2021.

-The Australian committee’s executive board agreed unanimously that “an Australian Team could not be assembled in the changing circumstances at home and abroad.”

 World Athletics President Seb Coe sent a letter to Bach saying that holding the Olympics in July “is neither feasible nor desirable.”
 He outlined a number of reasons, including competitive fairness, the likelihood athletes would overtrain if given a compressed schedule and the uncertainty caused by orders in many countries barring people from gyms and other workout venues.